pulibrary/rdss-handbook/globus.md

 ## Historic Globus Setup

-There are currently two EC2 Servers serving up the exact samne globus structure.
+There are currently two EC2 Servers serving up the exact same globus structure.
 Need to find out why that is...
 Current Globus collections for dataspace

 #### Endpoint